-Those wishing to have access must make an appointment in advance of their visit.
+Those wishing to have access must make an appointment in advance.

 Access to JCHS collections is provided to those who request it in accordance with the JCHS Collections Policy.
 Please read the entire JCHS Collections Policy before visiting.
 Authorization for access will be given or denied by JCHS curatorial staff.

 Research Services and Fees

 The following tabs represent answers to frequently asked questions about our research services and fees.
 Please download a PDF of the JCHS Research Services and Fees for complete information.